 - loss of motor control

 It’s scary stuff, but easily preventable as long as you read labels carefully.
-For a 100% safe way to get your dog his fix, try Dogbutter or the other options listed above, or stuff that Kong with this dog-safe mix.
+For a 100% safe way to get your dog his fix, try Dogsbutter or the other options listed above, or stuff that puzzle toy with this dog-safe mix.

 The information provided in this article is not a substitute for professional veterinary help.